ElegantEngineeringTech/laravel-referrer/README.md

 ]
 ```

-But you can also define the strategy per source like this:
+You can also define the strategy per source like this:

 ```php
 use Elegantly\Referrer\Enums\Strategy;